 Sometimes the content here is general to the arts, sometimes geared specifically to either art-making or writing.
 The ideas, though, are rarely limited to one discipline and can be applied to both.

 This blog’s title, “The Threshold View,” was long ago inspired by Jane Hirshfield’s, Nine Gates: Entering the Mind of Poetry (HarperCollins Publishers, 1997), most notably the last chapter, “Writing and the Threshold Life.”

 In the early eighties I studied art-making at the New York Feminist Art Institute, and later (in 1988) I got my master’s degree from Lesley University, an independent study in “The Creative Process in the Arts.”
-Since then, I’ve done a lot of teaching, consulting, curating, editing, and conversing with artists and writers about their work.
+Since then, in addition to making poems and paintings, I’ve been teaching, consulting, curating, editing, and conversing with artists and writers about their work.
 You can look at my art and read my writing on my website.
 And see the “Consulting” page on this blog for information about current teaching and editorial consulting.
-I have a chapbook, Requitements (Elephant Tree House, 2010), and am co-editor, with Moira Richards and Lesley Wheeler, of Letters to the World; Poems from the Wom-po Listserv (Red Hen Press, 2008), an international anthology and world-wide Internet collaboration.
-(Wom-po is “The Discussion of Women’s Poetry Listserv.”)
+I have published a chapbook, Requitements (Elephant Tree House, revised edition 2015), an e-book collection, Unseen Avenue (Argotist E-books, 2016) and am co-editor, with Moira Richards and Lesley Wheeler, of Letters to the World; Poems from the Wom-po Listserv (Red Hen Press, 2008), an international anthology and world-wide Internet collaboration.
+(Wom-po is “The Discussion of Women’s Poetry Listserv,” active online since 1997.)